Skip to main content

 (l) When an electrical hazard may exist at a public swimming pool in accordance with paragraph (S)(3) of rule 3701-31-05.1 of the Administrative Code.

 (2) Authorized representative.
-An authorized representative of the licensee who is familiar with the public swimming pool equipment, operation and safety shall be either on site or within thirty minutes of the site whenever the pool is open for use, to respond to requests for information or assistance by patrons of the pool, the licensor, or the director.
+An authorized representative of the licensee who is familiar with the public swimming pool equipment, operation and safety will be either on site or within thirty minutes of the site whenever the pool is open for use, to respond to requests for information or assistance by patrons of the pool, the licensor, or the director.

-(i) The disinfectant residual shall be tested daily at the poolside deck prior to bathers entering the public swimming pool and every four hours when the public swimming pool is open for use.
-The disinfectant residual for a public swimming pool where an automatic chemical controller is installed shall be tested daily at the pool deck prior to bathers entering the water and every twelve hours the public swimming pool is open for use.
-A manual test for the disinfectant residual shall be performed at the spray nozzles on at least one special feature every six hours when the public swimming pool is open for use;
+(i) The disinfectant residual will be tested daily at the poolside deck prior to bathers entering the public swimming pool and every four hours when the public swimming pool is open for use.
+The disinfectant residual for a public swimming pool where an automatic chemical controller is installed will be tested daily at the pool deck prior to bathers entering the water and every twelve hours the public swimming pool is open for use.
+A manual test for the disinfectant residual will be performed at the spray nozzles on at least one special feature every six hours when the public swimming pool is open for use;

 (ix) Any chemical that is added to the public swimming pool other than those chemicals that are routinely used for disinfection;

-(b) Lifeguard or other safety training shall be in accordance with paragraphs (E)(4)(e)(viii) to (E)(4)(e)(x) of this rule.
+(b) Lifeguard or other safety training will be in accordance with paragraphs (E)(4)(e)(viii) to (E)(4)(e)(x) of this rule.

 (6) Maintenance and repair.
-All equipment shall be maintained in a clean, safe and sanitary condition, in good repair and in accordance with the manufacturer's specifications, the approved plans or this chapter of the Administrative Code as follows:
+All equipment will be maintained in a clean, safe and sanitary condition, in good repair and in accordance with the manufacturer's specifications, the approved plans or this chapter of the Administrative Code as follows:

 (i) A vinyl liner may be used to repair the shell of an existing public swimming pool that is leaking.

-(ii) Whenever a public swimming pool is repainted, resurfaced or a liner is installed, the interior surfaces of public swimming pools shall be painted white unless the color is submitted to and approved by the director.
+(ii) Whenever a public swimming pool is repainted, resurfaced or a liner is installed, the interior surfaces of public swimming pools will be painted white unless the color is submitted to and approved by the director.

-(i) Backflow prevention devices shall be maintained.
+(i) Backflow prevention devices will be maintained.

-(f) The circulation system turnover rate in paragraph (F)(1) of rule 3701-31-05.1 of the Administrative Code shall be maintained continuously twenty-four hours a day during all parts of the year that the public swimming pool is in use.
+(f) The circulation system turnover rate in paragraph (F)(1) of rule 3701-31-05.1 of the Administrative Code will be maintained continuously twenty-four hours a day during all parts of the year that the public swimming pool is in use.

 (i) The licensor may allow a longer turnover rate at an existing public swimming pool if the licensee documents that the public swimming pool consistently meets the water quality parameters in paragraph (C) of this rule.

-(ii) If the licensor finds that the public swimming pool is consistently in violation of paragraph (F)(1) of rule 3701-31-05.1 of the Administrative Code and the water quality parameters in paragraph (C) of this rule, or if all of the components of the circulation system are replaced, the licensee shall bring the public swimming pool into compliance with the turnover rate requirements specified in paragraph (F)(1) of rule 3701-31-05.1 of the Administrative Code.
+(ii) If the licensor finds that the public swimming pool is consistently in violation of paragraph (F)(1) of rule 3701-31-05.1 of the Administrative Code and the water quality parameters in paragraph (C) of this rule, or if all of the components of the circulation system are replaced, the licensee will bring the public swimming pool into compliance with the turnover rate obligations specified in paragraph (F)(1) of rule 3701-31-05.1 of the Administrative Code.

 (i) A second main drain;